Diablo Immortal Player $35,000 In Debt

 Diablo Immortal caused a fair amount of controversy upon its launch due to the microtransactions in the game, as estimates suggested it could cost upwards of $100,000 just to fully upgrade a single character.

 Want to learn more about Diablo Immortal?
-Try:
+Check out: